cocos/cocos-docs/en/editor/preview/index.md

 #### Debugging with browser DevTools

-Take Google Chrome as an example, click **Developer -> Toggle DevTools** in the main menu of the editor to open the DevTools interface.
-In DevTools, we can view the runtime log, use breakpoints to debug, view the value of each variable at each step in the call stack, and even perform asset loading and performance analysis.
+Taking Google Chrome as an example, click **Developer -> Toggle DevTools** in the main menu of the editor to open the DevTools interface.
+DevTools, allow viewing the runtime log, using breakpoints to debug, viewing the value of each variable at each step in the call stack, and even performing asset loading and performance analysis.

 To learn how to use DevTools for debugging, read the [Chrome DevTools User Guide](https://developers.google.com/web/tools/chrome-devtools), or the DevTools help for other browsers.